-TEACHERS' RIGHTS AND RESPONSIBILITIES
+TEACHER'S RIGHTS AND RESPONSIBILITIES

-1. No teacher shall be disciplined, demoted, or reduced in compensation without just cause.
+1. No teacher shall be disciplined, demoted, or reduced in compensation for reasons that are arbitrary and capricious.

 Provided, however, notwithstanding the provisions set forth above, the discharge of a probationary teacher by the Board shall not be deemed a violation of the Collective Bargaining Agreement nor be the basis of a grievance.
 The probationary teacher may, prior to the effective date of discharge, request an interview with the superintendent, or his/her designee, to review the reason(s) why he/she was recommended for discharge.
 The Board's decision to discharge the teacher shall be fully effective whether or not an interview is requested or takes place.